Site presented by Bill Tillier.

 ⚀ Of every hundred patients, roughly 67 will be men, and 33 will be females.

-⚀ In the Yale IBM survey, over 91% of respondents indicated that they lived in their own house or apartment, versus 2.4% reporting that they lived in a relative's residence, 2.8% reporting that they lived in an assisted living facility and 3.3% reporting that they live somewhere different.
+⚀ A survey done on IBM by the Yale School of Public Health found that over 91% of respondents indicated that they lived in their own house or apartment, versus 2.4% reporting that they lived in a relative's residence, 2.8% reporting that they lived in an assisted living facility and 3.3% reporting that they live somewhere different.

 ⚀ Although people may feel the disease goes up and down, research has shown that it does not and slowly marches on.